yuelaiwang/CEMBA_AMULET_Scrublet/README.md

 Follow the same workflow to [apply the modified scrublet pipeline](#identify-scrublet-doublets).
 By comparing the resulting file ```XXX.gmat.fitDoublets.txt``` with ```ground.truth.tsv``` file, we can clearly calculate Scrublet's recall and precision at all possible q-value thresholds.

 ### Step 4.
-Compare between the two tools by PRC and AUPRC
+Quantify the performance of the two tools using PRC and AUPRC

 We use the ggplot package in R to make PRCs and plot area under PRCs as bar/box plots.